 Connecticut uses two different foreclosure procedures depending on the circumstances:

 Strict Foreclosure: The most common track for Connecticut residential foreclosures.
 Instead of ordering a public auction, the court sets a Law Day — a specific date by which the homeowner (and junior lienholders in order of priority) must redeem the property by paying the full outstanding debt.
 If the homeowner does not redeem by the Law Day, title passes automatically to the foreclosing lender.
 There is no auction, no third-party bidding, and no sale proceeds.
 The lender simply receives the property.
-Law Days can often be extended by the court, creating additional time for resolution when loss mitigation is genuinely in progress.
+Under CGS § 49-15, the court may open and modify a judgment of strict foreclosure upon the motion of the mortgagor at any time after judgment — provided the law days have not yet passed — creating additional time for resolution when loss mitigation is genuinely in progress.

-Foreclosure by Sale: Used when the court determines that the equity in the property exceeds the outstanding debt — meaning third-party bidders would realistically outbid the lender's credit bid.
-In this case, the court orders a public auction rather than strict foreclosure.
-Foreclosure by sale is less common for deeply underwater properties but applies in markets with significant equity.
+Foreclosure by Sale: Governed by CGS § 49-24, this track applies when the court determines that the equity in the property exceeds the outstanding debt — meaning third-party bidders would realistically outbid the lender's credit bid.
+In this case, the court orders a public auction administered by a court-appointed committee rather than strict foreclosure.
+Foreclosure by sale is less common for deeply underwater properties but applies in Connecticut's high-equity markets, particularly Fairfield County.

 A Connecticut foreclosure typically begins after 3 or more missed payments, but the formal process does not start until the lender's attorney files the complaint.
 Federal regulations prohibit the first filing until 120 days of delinquency.
 This pre-filing period — before any complaint is filed — is when every modification program is accessible with no formal court deadline.
 A complete modification application submitted during this period triggers federal dual tracking protections that prevent the complaint from being filed while the application is under review.